Contentious probate solicitors

 • If you believe the deceased was unduly influenced when they made the Will

-People who can claim include:
+People who can claim against an estate include:

 • A spouse or civil partner

-• A former spouse or partner provided they have not remarried or registered a new civil partnership or have a court order preventing them from making a claim
+• A former spouse or partner, provided they have not remarried or registered a new civil partnership, or have a court order preventing them from making a claim

 • Anyone cohabitating with the deceased for two years or more

-• Any children but not stepchildren unless they have also been adopted
+• Any children, but not stepchildren unless they have also been adopted

-To protect your estate it is important to have your Will professionally drafted so it is watertight, then discuss your intentions with family members.
+To protect your estate, it is important to have your Will professionally drafted so it is watertight, then discuss your intentions with family members.

 What our clients say about us